Learning a little about wheat flour will help you with your bread baking.

 All-purpose flour – The protein content of all-purpose flour varies from 10 to 13%.
 A blend of hard and soft wheat, all-purpose flour is designed for the widest range of everyday uses.
 Each flour mill has its own formula designed to suit its customers’ tastes.

 We have used all-purpose flour for bread making with good results.
 For pizza dough, we prefer all-purpose flour because it gives the crust a tender crumb and crisp, light crust.
+But we may choose to use bread flour when preparing dough made with a natural leavening or sourdough.

 Wheat flour may be bleached and bromated.
 These chemical processes lighten the color of the flour and extend its shelf life.
 But these processes leave a chemical smell and taste in the flour.
 And the potassium bromate used to bleach flour is a known carcinogen.
 We avoid such flour.

 Bread flour is a blend of hard wheat with between 12 and 15% protein content.
-Use it to make bagels and breads with a combination of whole grains or when adding ingredients like potato or bean flours, which la=ck the kind of protein that made for a cohesive dough.
+Use it to make bagels and breads with a combination of whole grains or when adding ingredients like potato or bean flours, which lack the kind of protein that made for a cohesive dough.
 Bread flour makes pizza tough with lots of chew.
 We prefer all-purpose for pizza dough.

 Whole Wheat Flour – In the milling process, the whole wheat berry is ground and the bran coating and wheat germ are separated to make white flour.
 Whole wheat flour contains the entire wheat berry with its bran and germ intact.
 The protein content of whole wheat flour is generally high, between 13 and 14%.
 This means that whole wheat flour makes chewy, springy bread.
 But the bits of bran, the hard red hull of the wheat berry, can actually cut through the sturdy gluten.
 As a result, you don’t get the same rise out of most bread made with a large percentage of whole wheat flour, or other whole grain flours for that matter.
 The red hull of the winter wheat berry gives whole wheat flour its color and a somewhat bitter flavor.
 I like to blend it with white bread flour to soften that bitter taste.